softicar/platform/CONTRIBUTING.md

-# How to Contribute to the SoftiCAR Gradle Plugins
+# How to Contribute to the SoftiCAR Platform

 First of all, thank you for taking the time to contribute!